AndresSalch/AndresSalch/README.md

 ###

-<p align="left">My name is Salcho and I'm a Student and aspiring Fullstack Developer, from Costa Rica</p>
+<p align="left">My name is Salcho and I'm a Student and an aspiring Fullstack Developer, from Costa Rica</p>

 ###